LucaDeSiena/MuRAT/README.md

 The Wiki for MuRAT is under construction, but you can already check a bit of the history of the code.

+We recorded a Video Tutorial!
+Just go to the [Volcano Earth Imaging group page](https://www.lucadesiena.com), scroll down click on the video under the Murat Suite link.

 *System*
 ------------